Geology Determines Destiny

 I never took a geology course in high school or college.
 At the time, I never wanted to.
 It takes a special kind of person to wallow in shist and detrital, xenocryst and gneiss.
 I got the geology bug later in life.

 But why such off-putting words?
-Were they deliberately trying to chase me away?
-The study of geology would have been more appealing to me back then if I had thought it was less about strange-sounding rocks and more about the study of Earth’s physical history and of civilizations shaped by their landscape.
+Were they deliberately trying to chase people away?
+The study of geology would have been more appealing to me back then if I had thought it was less about strange-sounding rocks and more about the study of civilizations shaped by their landscape.

 It was much later when I heard about Hans Cloos.
 "Stones have begun to speak because an ear is there to hear them," the German geologist wrote.
 "Geology is the music of the earth."
 What a great teacher he must have been.